 Mexico is a nation where affluence, poverty, natural splendour and urban blight rub shoulders.

-Elections in 2000 confirmed the trend when Vicente Fox became the first president to come from the opposition.
+Elections in 2000 confirmed the trend when Vicente Fox became the first president to come from the right-wing opposition PAN.

 But prosperity remains a dream for many Mexicans, and the socio-economic gap remains wide.
 Rural areas are often neglected and huge shanty towns ring the cities.